Rituals and Ceremonies to Honor the Winter Solstice - Dec 21

 Another idea for a ceremony which you can create outdoors with friends, is to create a Spiral of Light:

 - Collect pine branches or boroughs and lie them in a large space, in the shape of a mandala.
-A spirals is a symbol of the sun, the source of all life.
+A spiral is a symbol of the sun, the source of all life.
 A spiral or mandala is also symbolic of the energy of the universe – as well as the progress of the soul.

 - Light a large candle and place it at the heart of the mandala.
 Honor the light in you, and the light in those present, the light of the sun, and the heat at the core of the earth.